Hakorr/Userscripts/Aternos.com/AntiAntiAdblock/README.md

 ### How will I do that?

 * You'll need to study and reverse engineer the website's structure, and figure out how the Anti-Adblock element is loaded.
 I can teach you on the current (12.12.2021) ways they do it, but can't predict the future.
-* If the site's structure has been changed, you might need some Javascript knowledge.
+* If the site's structure has been changed, you might need some JavaScript knowledge.

 ---